Third voyage of James Cook: Voyage

-After returning Omai, Cook delayed his onward journey until 7 December when he travelled north and on 18 January 1778 became the first European to visit the Hawaiian Islands.
+After returning Omai, Cook delayed his onward journey until 7 December, when he travelled north and on 18 January 1778 became the first European to visit the Hawaiian Islands.
 In passing and after initial landfall at Waimea harbour, Kauai, Cook named the archipelago the "Sandwich Islands" after the fourth Earl of Sandwich—the acting First Lord of the Admiralty.
 They observed that the inhabitants spoke a version of the Polynesian language familiar to them from their previous travels in the South Pacific.
+On 20 January 1778 a violent encounter took place on one of the small boats ashore.
+A local resident was killed with gunfire by lieutenant Williamson following a confrontation in which islanders attempted to board the small boats.
+Despite an order not to use lethal force while away from the main ship, Williamson argued there had been a threat to the crews life and to the ship's property and Cook did not issue a reprimand.

-From Hawaii, he went northeast on 2 February to explore the west coast of North America north of the Spanish settlements in Alta California.
+From Hawaii, Cook went northeast on 2 February to explore the west coast of North America north of the Spanish settlements in Alta California.
 He made landfall on 6 March at approximately 44°30′ north latitude, near Cape Foulweather on the Oregon coast, which he named.
 Bad weather forced his ships south to about 43° north before they could begin their exploration of the coast northward.
 He unknowingly sailed past the Strait of Juan de Fuca and soon after entered Nootka Sound on Vancouver Island.
 He anchored near the First Nations village of Yuquot.
 Cook's two ships spent about a month in Nootka Sound, from 29 March to 26 April 1778, in what Cook called Ship Cove, now Resolution Cove, at the south end of Bligh Island, about 5 mi east across Nootka Sound from Yuquot, a Nuu-chah-nulth village (whose chief Cook did not identify but may have been Maquinna).
 Relations between Cook's crew and the people of Yuquot were cordial if sometimes strained.
 In trading, the people of Yuquot demanded much more valuable items than the usual trinkets that had worked for Cook's crew in Hawaii.
 Metal objects were much desired, but the lead, pewter, and tin traded at first soon fell into disrepute.
 The most valuable items the British received in trade were sea otter pelts.
 Over the month-long stay the Yuquot "hosts" essentially controlled the trade with the British vessels, instead of vice versa.
 Generally the natives visited the British vessels at Resolution Cove instead of the British visiting the village of Yuquot at Friendly Cove.